aevenstad/k-res_scripts/README.md

-# Wrapper scripts
+# Scripts
-Collection of wrapper scripts to run containerized tools at K-res
+Collection of scripts to run different tools at K-res

 ## Bakta